JSorngard/compile_time_sort/README.md

 Arrays and slices of `bool`s, `u8`s, and `i8`s are sorted with counting sort while arrays of other types are sorted with quicksort.

+This implementation is usable on stable before `const`-traits hit, but that means that it unfortunately can not be generic, and so there are separate functions for every primitive type.

 Functions with the naming convention `into_sorted_*_array` take an array by value, and functions with the naming convention `sort_*_slice` take a mutable reference to a slice.

-This crate has an implementation that is usable on stable before `const`-traits hit, but that means that it unfortunately can not be generic, and so there are separate functions for every primitive type.

 ## Examples